 All reported scores bellow are f-score for the CoNLL-2003 NER dataset, the most commonly used evaluation dataset for NER in English.
 We report first the f-score averaged over 10 training runs, and second the best f-score over these 10 training runs.
 More details about the evaluation criteria in each column are given in the next sections.

-As complementary information, the best non-neural ML system for NER uses CRF (Ratinov & Roth, 2009) and reaches 90.80 f-score on CoNLL 2003 (however this is very difficult to reach, our own re-implementation grobid-ner only reached 88.1 despite quite a lot of efforts in feature engineering).
+As complementary information, the best reported non-neural ML system for NER uses CRF (Tkachenko & Simanovsky, 2012) and reaches 91.02 f-score on CoNLL 2003 (however this is very difficult to reach, our own re-implementation grobid-ner only reached 88.1 despite quite a lot of efforts in feature engineering).

 |Architecture||Implementation||GloVe only (avg / best)||GloVe + valid. set (avg / best)||ELMo + GloVe (avg / best)||ELMo + GloVe + valid. set (avg / best)|